waterbear-cloud/paco/docs/quickstart101.rst

 an EC2 keypair.
 The EC2 instances you later launch will be configured to use this keypair for SSH access.

-The ``aim provision`` command is used to create AWS resources.
+The ``paco provision`` command is used to create AWS resources.
 The provision command takes the name of a controller and a component.
 This combination of controller and component will map to different sections of an Paco project and provision AWS resources to support that configuration.

-The EC2 controller and keypair component maps to the ``keypairs:`` configuration in the file ``<aim-project>/Resources/EC2.yaml``.
-The ``simple-web-app`` starting template you used will has created configuration for a keypair named ``aimkeypair``.
-Run the command ``aim provision EC2 keypair aimkeypair --home myproj`` to create a keypair.
+The EC2 controller and keypair component maps to the ``keypairs:`` configuration in the file ``<paco-project>/Resources/EC2.yaml``.
+The ``simple-web-app`` starting template you used will has created configuration for a keypair named ``pacokeypair``.
+Run the command ``paco provision EC2 keypair pacokeypair --home myproj`` to create a keypair.

 .. code-block:: bash

-    $ aim provision EC2 keypair aimkeypair --home myproj Provisioning Configuration: EC2.keypair
+    $ paco provision EC2 keypair pacokeypair --home myproj Provisioning Configuration: EC2.keypair
     Project: /Users/username/projects/myproj/
     EC2 Service: keypair: flimflam: Key pair created successfully.